What To Do When You’re Bored With Your Dental Job

 What to Do When You’re Bored with Your Dental Job

 Every job gets old after a while.
 The first five to seven years doing anything seems to be the sweet spot.
 After that, we get itchy for a change of pace and scenery.
-Although lately in dentistry, I don’t think the pace is the biggest problem.
-Right now dental staff is in such high demand that we’re all short-staffed and working at a frenzied pace.
+Although lately in dentistry, I think we’re all looking for a bit of serenity.
+Dental staff is in such high demand that we’re all short-handed and working at a frenzied pace.
 But doing the same job more quickly doesn’t make it more interesting.
 It just encourages quicker dental office burnout.
 I’ve been there.
 In fact, I’ve been there several times throughout my long dental career.
 So, here are my tips on what to do when you’re bored with your dental job and feeling the beginnings of burnout.

 You may not even need to make a full position change.
 There might be a project you didn’t know about or a new system they’re planning to implement that you can help with.
 Or maybe you could get more involved with your office’s website or social media marketing.
 Sit down and really talk it out because just one small new thing could make a big difference!
 It’s not about having more work.
 It’s about adding some variety to your days and feeling challenged.
 All you may need is something to spark your passion and get you to look forward to coming to work again.